Long Term Financial Plan and Operational Plan 2024-2025

 Share Long Term Financial Plan and Operational Plan 2024-2025 on Facebook Share Long Term Financial Plan and Operational Plan 2024-2025 on Twitter Share Long Term Financial Plan and Operational Plan 2024-2025 on Linkedin Email Long Term Financial Plan and Operational Plan 2024-2025 link

-These documents outline the projects and programmes we have planned for next year, including how they will be financed, as well as a longer-term financial strategy to ensure we can continue delivering quality services to the community.
+These documents outline the projects, programs and budget for 2024/25, and a longer-term financial strategy to ensure we can continue delivering quality services to the community.

 • $39.1 million of spend across 187 projects and capital works